hugocotoflorez/tetris/README.md

 ### Custom client

 You can use `tetris.h` to build your own tetris machine, just make sure to free and delete all stuff.

-Thanks for using it!
+Fast compilation: `make compile` to get the library, and then `gcc <your script>.c -L. -lttytetris -lpthread`, dont forget to include pthread lib!